I am certified with the Diamond Council of America. I have been been working in jewelry design and fashion for many years.

 You walk into the mall and there is the first jewelry store that you come to.
 You are taken to the bridal cases and a sea of engagement rings are in front of you.
-In the first case you find a 1/2 carat with a 3400.00 price tag and in the next case you find a 1 carat with a 2500.00 price tag.
+In the first case you find a 1/2 carat with a $3400 price tag, and in the next case you find a 1 carat with a $2500 price tag.
 It just doesn't make any sense.
 Isn't a 1 carat worth more than a 1/2 carat?

 With a basic understanding of how diamonds are valued using the 4 C's, you will be able to go into the jewelry stores armed with information and a better knowledge of what to ask for.

 The quality of the cut is the one thing that humans can control out of the 4 C's.
-A poor cut can ruin a beautiful diamond while an excellent cut can enhance the beauty of a not so perfect diamond.
-The cut designates how the light plays off of the stone.
-This is what gives us that sought after sparkle.
-Along with the shape of the diamond and I will get into that later.
+A poor cut can ruin a beautiful diamond, while an excellent cut can enhance the beauty of a not-so-perfect diamond.
+Along with the shape of the diamond, the cut designates how the light plays off of the stone.
+This is what gives us that sought-after sparkle.

 The color of a diamond is rated from D (colorless) to Z (significant yellow or brown).
-Z is not to be confused with fancy color yellow canary diamonds.
-Fancy diamonds are more rare than white diamonds and have a different rating all of their own.
+Z is not to be confused with the fancy yellow canary diamonds.
+Fancy diamonds are rarer than white diamonds and have a different rating all of their own.

 A colorless diamond is obviously more rare and valuable than a diamond with yellow or brownish tones in it.
-The ones that you will find at reputable jewelry stores will vary between colorless and near colorless with some having a light yellow for price point.
+The ones that you will find at reputable jewelry stores will vary between colorless and near colorless, with some having a light yellow for an entry price point.

 The shape of the diamond sets the whole tone of the ring.
-Round cut is the most common and popular with the other cuts being considered a fancy cut.
+A round cut is the most common and popular, and the other cuts are considered fancy cuts.
 Like clothing fashion, the different cuts will go in and out of style.
 Each cut has its own characteristics and benefits.

-Along with diamond cuts, there are different styles of setting them to consider.
-Do you want just a single center stone or would you like your ring to be dripping in diamonds.
-It's best to get a feel for what settings that you think would be a good fit before you hit the stores.
+Along with diamond shape, there are different styles of setting them for you to consider.
+Do you want just a single center stone, or would you like your ring to be dripping in diamonds?
+It's best to get a feel for what settings you think would be a good fit before you hit the stores.